 Third Form Scholarships

-Scholarship and award assessments, interviews, and auditions for September 2019 entry will be held at Dauntsey's during the weeks commencing Monday 19 and Monday 26 November 2018.
-The closing date for applications is Monday 22 October 2018.
+Scholarship and award assessments, interviews, and auditions for 13+ 2020 entry will be held at Dauntsey's during the week commencing Monday 18 November 2019.
+The closing date for applications is Monday 21 October 2019.

 Scholarships and awards carry a total remission capped at 10% of the School fees.
 Scholarship supplements are available for those who need additional financial help with the School fees and are subject to means testing.